There is a good chance that you haven’t heard of these terms – Managing Points and Checking Points or MPCP.

 Let’s say, the route you initially chose has congestion, you will ask the driver to take a different route and not stop-over to compensate for the time lost.
 Thus you have to measure or assess Checking Points (CP) more often than Managing Points (MPs) to get desired results.

-I hope through this example, I was able to illustrate the importance and linkage between MP and CP.
+I hope through this example, you were able to understand the importance and linkage between MP and CP.

 In a large organization, MPCPs of various roles have to be interlinked.
 So MPCP plays the vital role of linking job responsibility, process standards and, link to manager or subordinate roles.

-I have facilitated several workshops for developing MPCP and some of most frequently asked questions from participants include:
+At Canopus, we have facilitated the development MPCP and some of most frequently asked questions from participants include:

 If you have similar questions, feel free to contact me and I’m happy to guide.
 You can also take self-paced online course Standard Work that will give you templates and many more examples.